bbuff27/personal-automation/expenses/README.md

 1. Download CSVs from expense merchants to `DOWNLOADS_PATH` env
     - Name files as `<merchant>_Expenses.csv`
 1. Remove all columns that aren't the description, amount, or category
-    - Be sure the columns are ordered in exact order: `Description, Amount, Category`
+    - Be sure the columns are ordered in exact order: `Date, Description, Amount, Category`
 1. Export to CSV from Numbers
     - Save under the same name mentioned above
 1. In the project directory, run `npm start`